2016 Istanbul Open

 The 2016 Istanbul Open (also known as the TEB BNP Paribas Istanbul Open for sponsorship purposes) was a men's tennis tournament played on outdoor clay courts.
 It was the second edition of the Istanbul Open, and an ATP World Tour 250 event.
-It took place at the Koza World of Sports Arena in Istanbul, Turkey, from 25 April – 1 May 2016.
+It took place at the Koza World of Sports Arena in Istanbul, Turkey, from 25 April until 1 May 2016.
+Unseeded Diego Schwartzman won the singles title.